Electric car charging in the UK: prices, networks, charger types and top tips

 Where to charge

 These time frames make a 200-mile round-trip commute feasible in the latest electric cars, and it will cost only a few pounds in electricity rather than £20 or more in a diesel.
-The stumbling block is when you need to go further than the Leaf’s range allows in one journey.
+The stumbling block is when you need to go further than your car’s range allows in one journey.
 How can you get a top-up while out and about?
 There’s good news and bad news.
-On the positive side, there are now over 33,000 individual public charging connectors in the UK at something like 12,000 locations where you can top up your batteries – and the number is increasing by the day.
+On the positive side, there are now over 22,000 individual public charging connectors in the UK at something like 12,000 locations where you can top up your batteries – and the number is increasing by the day.
 In 2011 there were 1,300 connectors, to give you an idea of the rate of expansion.
-The bad news is that these days charging your electric car or plug-in hybrid at most of these chargers will cost you money.
+The bad news is that these days charging your electric car or plug-in hybrid at most of these public chargers will cost you money.

 This is the biggest change in the infrastructure since the rise of the electric car began in earnest, although it wasn’t unexpected.
 The original system was supported by some manufacturers and extra Government funding helped establish a network of chargers.
 Ecotricity plumbed rapid chargers into 96 per cent of motorway service stations and every IKEA store, while Chargemaster and others put lower-voltage posts on streets and in car parks.

 All were free to use, with only occasional nominal fees needed in some cases to subscribe and receive a special RFID card to allow access.
-It meant EV owners could top up for nothing when they were out shopping or on a long trip.
+It meant EV owners could top up for free when they were out shopping or on a long trip.

 How long does it take to charge an electric car?